Wyse

-Wyse Technology, often shortened to Wyse, was an independent American manufacturer of cloud computing systems.
-As of 2012, Wyse is a subsidiary of Dell.
+Wyse Technology, Inc., or simply Wyse, was an independent American manufacturer of cloud computing systems.
 Wyse are best remembered for their video terminal line introduced in the 1980s, which competed with the market-leading Digital.
 They also had a successful line of IBM PC compatible workstations in the mid-to-late 1980s.
 But starting late in the decade, Wyse were outcompeted by companies such as eventual parent Dell.
 Current products include thin client hardware and software as well as desktop virtualization solutions.
 Other products include cloud software-supporting desktop computers, laptops, and mobile devices.
 Dell Cloud Client Computing is partnered with IT vendors such as Citrix, IBM, Microsoft, and VMware.

 On April 2, 2012, Dell and Wyse announced that Dell intended to take over the company.
 With this acquisition Dell surpassed their rival Hewlett-Packard in the market for thin clients.
-On May 25, 2012, Dell informed the market that it had completed the acquisition, renaming the company Dell Wyse.
+On May 25, 2012, Dell informed the market that it had completed the acquisition.